mpudil/projects/README.md

 #### Particular Matter

-Uses a GLS model with AR(1) correlation structure to determine the activities that affect exposure to particular matter and the effectiveness of stationary devices in homes to detect such pollution.
+Uses a GLS model with AR(1) correlation structure to determine the activities that affect exposure to particulate matter and the effectiveness of stationary devices in homes to detect such pollution.
 Includes 15+ page paper written in LaTex which explores the data, explains the models used, and the results.

 #### Scottish Hills